gumbigames199/megaman-duelbot/README.md

 # MegaMan DuelBot (MEE6-integrated)

-This bot watches for **MEE6** `/use` messages and resolves combat between two players in any channel with an active duel.
-It also applies **HP Memory / Code Refinement / Lucky Data** upgrades whenever MEE6 posts them.

 ## Prereqs
 - Node.js 18+
 - Toggle **MESSAGE CONTENT INTENT** for your bot in the Discord Developer Portal.